 "Oh, please, Timmy, stop this nonsense for once."

 "I'm cursed."
 He leaned over and brought his face very close to mine.
 "Tell them about the curse, Professor."

-"See you later, Timothy."
-I said.
+"See you later, Timothy," I said.
 He didn't answer me.
 He had started to growl again.
-As I followed the secretary out of the office, I looked back and saw Mr. Buterbaugh and Mrs. Gladfelter and poor, old Mrs. Stokes standing in a hopeless circle around Timothy.
-I thought for a second, then I turned back toward them and raised an imaginary rifle to my shoulder.
+As I followed the secretary out of the office, I looked back and saw Mr. Buterbaugh and Mrs. Gladfelter and poor old Mrs. Stokes standing in a hopeless circle around Timothy.
+I thought for a second, and then I turned back toward them and raised an imaginary rifle to my shoulder.

 "Thank you very much, Paul," he said.

 "I'm not Paul," I said.
 Everybody laughed but Timothy Stokes.

 An excerpt from Michael Chabon's short story, "Werewolves in Their Youth" in the collection of short stories of the same name.
 Michael Chabon's latest novel, The Yiddish Policeman's Union, will come out in May.

 Act Four.
 One Brain Shrinks, Another Brain Grows.